aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/code128-card/_index.md

 <details>
 <summary>Read more</summary>

-Code 128 A: all numeric values (0-9), uppercase alphabetic characters (A-Z), punctuation marks, seven special characters, and "control" characters (ASCII values 00 through 95)
+- Code 128 A: all numeric values (0-9), uppercase alphabetic characters (A-Z), punctuation marks, seven special characters, and "control" characters (ASCII values 00 through 95)
-Code 128 B: all numeric values (0-9), uppercase and lowercase alphabetic characters (A-Z, a-z), punctuation marks, and seven special characters (ASCII values 32 through 127)
+- Code 128 B: all numeric values (0-9), uppercase and lowercase alphabetic characters (A-Z, a-z), punctuation marks, and seven special characters (ASCII values 32 through 127)
-Code 128 C: all numeric digit pairs from 00 through 99 and three special characters.
+- Code 128 C: all numeric digit pairs from 00 through 99 and three special characters.
 This code set is numeric-only, but any one character actually represents two digits

-The code set to use is indicated to the scanner by the start symbol or start character.
-Also available are various mode switching or shift characters to switch from one set to another within a barcode symbol.
-Usually the sub type selection and switching within a symbol is handled by the barcode software that creates the code.
+The option is indicated in the start character.
+It is possible to switch from one options to another within a single barcode.

 </details>

 ### **Structure**
-A Code 128 barcode has seven sections:
+Code 128 barcodes include the following elements:

 - Quiet zone
 - Start symbol